sbretag/MechaCar_Statistical_Analysis/README.md

 ###Analysis
 The analysis below assumes a significance level of 0.05 percent.

-#### Sample of Population vs Population Mean
+#### All Lots vs 1500 Mean
 ![](https://github.com/sbretag/MechaCar_Statistical_Analysis/blob/main/Images/CumulativeTest.png)
-  - Sample size of 50 was used for comparison against population mean
-  - The one sample T test resulted in a p value of .4098 which would suggest there is no statistical difference between the observed sample mean and it's population mean of 1500
+  - The output of the T-test for test of all lots versus population mean of 1500 shows that they are not statistically different due to the P-Value of 0.06028 being greater than the .05 significance level, therefore we would not reject the null hypthesis.

-#### Lot 1 vs Population Mean
+#### Lot 1 vs 1500 Mean
 ![](https://github.com/sbretag/MechaCar_Statistical_Analysis/blob/main/Images/Lot1_vs_Population_Test.png)
-- Sample size of 50 was used for comparison against population mean
-  - The one sample T test resulted in a p value of .4098 which would suggest there is no statistical difference between the observed sample mean and it's population mean of 1500
+  - The output of the T-test for lot 1 versus population mean of 1500 shows that they are not statistically different due to the P-Value of 1 being greater than the .05 significance level, therefore we would not reject the null hypthesis.

-#### Lot 2 vs Population Mean
+#### Lot 2 vs 1500 Mean
 ![](https://github.com/sbretag/MechaCar_Statistical_Analysis/blob/main/Images/Lot2_vs_Population_Test.png)
+  - The output of the T-test for lot 2 versus population mean of 1500 shows that they are not statistically different due to the P-Value of 0.6072 being greater than the .05 significance level, therefore we would not reject the null hypthesis.

-#### Lot 3 vs Population Mean
+#### Lot 3 vs 1500 Mean
 ![](https://github.com/sbretag/MechaCar_Statistical_Analysis/blob/main/Images/Lot3_vs_Population_Test.png)

-####Summary

-  - The test on the sample of the population vs the population mean of 1500 resulted in a p value of summarize your interpretation and findings for the t-test results.
-Include screenshots of the t-test to support your summary.
+  - The output of the T-test for lot 3 versus population mean of 1500 shows that they are statistically different due to the P-Value of 0.04163 being less than the .05 significance level, therefore we would reject the null hypthesis.
+  - Further review and analysis into the business would be needed to determine why the population is showing to be statistically different.
+There may be an issue with a manufacturing line that produced lot 3 or potentially a supply chain issue that needs to be addressed.
+  -
 ## Study Design: MechaCar vs Competition

+###Study Overview
+I have designed a statistical study in order to see how MechaCar vehicles perform against vehicled made by other maunfacturers.
+Potential metrics that consumers could find interesting in this study might include cost, city or highway fuel efficiency, horse power, maitenance cost, or safety rating.

+There are many factors that consumers take into consideration when evaluating a car to purchase.
+However, in a world where ridesharing is becoming more ubiquitous and it's easy and cheap to get around in other people's vehicles, customers looking to purchase a car are looking for more than just a conveyance.
+They will be looking to buy a car that is an economical means to regularly transport themselves and their items on a reliable, regular basis.

+In today's world, consumers face many decisions when it comes to purchasing a vehicle but perhaps to the most important factor is safety rating as you cannot put a cost on saving a life.

 ### Study Design Description
   1. What metric or metrics are you going to test?